Continuity and Discontinuity: Definition, Examples, Questions

 Continuity and Discontinuity

-Suppose f is a real function on a subset of the real numbers and let c be a point in the domain of f.
-Then f is continuous at c if
+Suppose $f$ is a real function on a subset of the real numbers and let $c$ be a point in the domain of $f$.
+Then $f$ is continuous at $c$ if

-$\lim _{x \rightarrow c} f(x)=f(c)$
+\lim _{x \rightarrow c} f(x)=f(c)

 If the function is continuous, Its graph does not break but for discontinuous functions, there is a break in the graph.
 A real function is continuous at a fixed point if we can draw the graph of the function around that point without lifting the pen from the plane of the paper.
-In case one has to lift the pen at a point, the graph of the function is said to have a break or discontinuity at that point, say x=a.
+In case one has to lift the pen at a point, the graph of the function is said to have a break or discontinuity at that point, say $x=a$.

-Many functions have the property that their graphs can be traced with a pen/pencil without lifting the pen/pencil from the page.
-Such functions are called continuous.
+Many functions have the property that their graphs does not have a break.
+Such functions are called continuous functions.
 Other functions have points at which a break in the graph occurs, but satisfy this property over some intervals contained in their domains.
 They are continuous on these intervals and are said to have a discontinuity at a point where a break occurs.
-So continuity can be defined in two ways: Continuity at a point and Continuity over an interval.

 Continuity at a point